camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

 ### Long Polling to Fetch and Lock External Tasks

+Ordinary HTTP requests are immediately answered by the server, irrespective of whether or not the requested information is available.
+This inevitably leads to a situation where the client has to perform multiple recurring requests until the information is available (polling).
+This approach can obviously be expensive in terms of resources.

 {{< img src="../img/external-task-long-polling.png" alt="Long polling to fetch and lock external tasks" >}}

-In general, requests which are sent to a server by a client are answered immediately, irrespective of whether or not external tasks are available.
-If external tasks occurred directly after the last response, the client would have to send an additional request to fetch and lock these tasks.
-This behavior is expensive in terms of resources.

-With the aid of long polling the server suspends the request for a configurable period of time.
-The response is performed within these time span as soon as new external tasks are available.
+With the aid of long polling a request is suspended by the server if no external tasks are available.
+As soon as new external tasks occur, the request is reactivated and the response is performed.
+The suspension is limited to a configurable period of time (timeout).

-Long polling significantly decreases the amount of requests and enables using resources more efficiently on both server and client-side.
+Long polling significantly reduces the number of requests and enables using resources more efficiently on both the server and the client side.

 Please also see the [REST API documentation]({{< relref "reference/rest/external-task/fetch.md" >}}).